 Will I feel emotional when I quit smoking?
 I’m worried about having to deal with anxiety and depression.

 It’s OK to not feel your best

 Making the decision to quit smoking is a big life change and it’s perfectly natural to experience heightened emotions during this stage.
 You may feel irritable, angry, anxious and may experience feelings of depression.
 Remember that the emotional upheaval is perfectly normal and is also just a passing phase.
-Focus on the reason you want to quit and the many benefits you stand to gain, to stay committed to quitting and have the right perspective (The Benefits Of Quitting).
-Building a support group of friends and family and speaking to a trained counsellor will also help.
+Focus on the reason you want to quit and the many benefits of quitting smoking that you stand to gain, to stay committed to quitting and have the right perspective.
+Building a support group of friends and family and speaking to a trained counselor will also help.
 If you have a history of anxiety or depression, speak to your doctor about additional support to help you through this phase.

 I’ve heard that most people put on a lot of weight when they quit smoking.
 Will that happen to me as well?

 Weight gain may just be a temporary blip in your quest to quit

 Quitting smoking is not always accompanied by weight gain but it is fairly common.
 Cigarettes contain two chemicals, serotonin, and dopamine, that reduce hunger, so when you stop smoking your appetite will increase for a while.
 A lot of people who are trying to quit also snack to fill the time instead of smoking.
 What’s more, when you quit you may crave more sweets and carbs.
 It helps to plan ahead and have healthy snacks on hand, so you can manage your diet better.
 Nicotine replacement therapy (NRT) can help as well because it has been shown to delay weight gain.
 And if you do gain some weight, don’t be too hard on yourself.
 Treat it as a temporary blip and remember that quitting smoking is only going to do wonders for your overall well being.